vickimoran/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About Me
 subtitle: This is real.
 This is me.
 I'm exactly where I'm supposed to be now.
+Gonna let the light shine on me!
 ---

 My name is Vicki Moran.
 Growing up, I always had a fond interest in building circuits (anyone remember [this guy](https://www.elenco.com/product/snap-circuits-300-experiments/)?). since been developing the skills to design, implement and test much m